quii/learn-go-with-tests/math.md

 -->

 But I'm _still_ not happy.
 Yes, I know I said that this test was an improvement
-- but it's not really giving me the confidence I need that what I'm writing is working.
+- but it's not really giving me the confidence I need.
 Not only will it still pass if I don't produce a valid SVG (as it's only testing that a string appears in the output), but it will also fail if I make the smallest, unimportant change to that string - if I add an extra space between the attributes, for instance.